layoaster/dev-notes/Python Coding Standars.md

 	* If a function accepts *foo (variable length argument lists) and/or **bar (arbitrary keyword arguments), they should be listed as *foo and **bar.

 * `type:`
+	* Indicates the type of the previous `:param` section describe.
+	* unless

 * __Returns: (or Yields: for generators)__
 	* Describe the type and semantics of the return value.
 If the function only returns None, this section is not required.